sydni/cs52-workshop-2/README.md

 * Create a custom website running on Jekyll
 * publish first blog post and add another page
 * Deploy a Jekyll site to GitHub pages
+* Further customize the templates and style of website (if time allowed)

 ### Install Jekyll